Grime music: Sublow

 Sublow was an early subgenre of grime, and one of the early names that was used to refer to the entire genre.

 The subgenre is defined by its heavy synths, edgy rhythms and deep low bass.
 The sound was initially pushed by Jon E Cash, Dread D (T Williams) and other members of the Black Ops collective.

+Weightless

+Weightless is a sound that appeared during the mid 2010s, pioneered by Logos and Mumdance.
+Weightless is defined by its atmospheric, minimal and ambient sound, giving it a "weightless" feel.
+Logos compared it to "Devil Mixes", which is a grime instrumental where the drums have been stripped, primarily popularised by Wiley, which he had wanted to expand upon.
+However weightless goes much further than that, stripping away the typical aggressiveness of a grime track.
+Mumdance was encouraged to make the sound after being annoyed with the drum infested tracks that DJ's were playing at clubs, without any contrast in-between.
+Weightless is also influenced by the noise genre.

+Mumdance and Logos' label, Different Circles, have released two "Weightless" mixtapes showcasing the sound, featuring producers like Rabit, Inkke, Dark0, Murlo, Logos and Strict Face.
+Mr. Mitch was another notable producer of the subgenre.

 Criticism

-As with many similar scenes around the world, grime has encountered some criticism, especially from government officials such as Kim Howells who made comments that some grime supporters claimed to find "deeply racist", referring to popular artists and crews as "boasting macho idiot rappers".
+As with many similar scenes around the world, grime has encountered some criticism, especially from government officials such as Kim Howells, who made comments that some grime supporters claimed to find "deeply racist", referring to popular artists and crews as "boasting macho idiot rappers".
+In 2006, David Cameron criticised grime music for "encouraging people to carry guns and knives".
 A counter argument is given by Jeff Chang in an article in The Village Voice, where he said Dizzee Rascal's often violent and sexual lyrics are heralded as "capturing, encapsulating, and preserving" the life that he and his peers live on the streets every day.